 Data Confidence Grades are held against each individual asset class.
 These grades indicate the type of data source and the confidence in the specific data source.
 Since the last independent data confidence review there has been a significant improvement in base asset information.
 An in-house assessment showed an improvement to the data confidence ratings from previous years.
 In general, there is a relatively high understanding of the conditions of three waters assets.
-Council will be as part of the Three Waters Stimulus Funding, be undertaking a full Closed Circuit Television (CCTV) assessment of its wastewater network which will allow for a much better understanding of condition of these pipes and their expected lifespan.
+As part of the Three Waters Stimulus Funding, Council will be undertaking a full CCTV assessment of its wastewater network which will allow for a much better understanding of condition of these pipes and their expected lifespan.

 CCTV monitoring cannot be replicated for water pipe assets.
 Instead, Council performs condition assessments on its water pipes when a failure occurs, or a larger connection or pipework cut in is undertaken.
-Pipelines are inspected in general accordance with best practice and relevant Water New Zealand Technical Manuals, and the results reported for an assessment of the likely remaining life of the asset.
+Pipelines are inspected in general accordance with best practice, and the results reported for an assessment of the likely remaining life of the asset.
 This data can be used to infer the condition of that section of pipeline to provide a complete picture of the network.
-Council has the "expected remaining life" of the majority of its pipe network aligned with national best practice.
-Our Council will continue to improve on data relating to asset criticality and vulnerability.
+Council has the 'expected remaining life' of the majority of its pipe network aligned with national best practice.
+We will continue to improve on data relating to asset criticality and vulnerability.

 The level of confidence with roading and transportation data has remained relatively static since 2018.
-Council has carried out a significant auditing and validation programme on its Roading Asset Management database but there are still areas of improvements.
+Council has carried out a significant auditing and validation programme on its Roading Asset Management database but there are still areas for improvements.
 The Council recognise that there is improvement which can be made with regards to its data management for roading assets and has since let a contract to undertaken pavement testing over various locations within the district.
 This will provide data to check pavement depths and ensure performance, deflection and strength.

 Good data ensures that we have correctly forecast and optimised the MDC renewal programme.
-For further information on the individual grades assigned to each asset class please refer to the detailed infrastructure strategy
+For further information on the individual grades assigned to each asset class please refer to the detailed infrastructure strategy letstalk.mackenzie.govt.nz/LTP21